johnpeart/johnpeart.github.io/src/posts/blogpost/2023-05-01-eurovision-first-listens.md

     You can take your hands back! \
     No one wants more boys dead.
   commentary: |
-    The Czech Republic has ripped a page out of the Ukrainian Eurovision playbook for its 2023 offering, with a song that’s reminiscent of *Go_A*'s “[Shum](https://www.youtube.com/watch?v=lqvzDkgok_g)”, which for some reason was very popular and I never really got it.
+    The Czech Republic has ripped a page out of the Ukrainian Eurovision playbook for its 2023 offering, with a song that’s reminiscent of *Go_A*’s “[Shum](https://www.youtube.com/watch?v=lqvzDkgok_g)”, which for some reason was very popular and I never really got it.

     A blend of 6 female vocals atop a mechanised and intentionally overproduced instrumentation makes for an intense three minutes.